In the guide below, we list potential sustainability tips for schools.

 Schools might make sure waste is sorted in the appropriate waste streams for pick up.

-They may also consider a school compost operation if practical, and if there’s appropriate organic waste to do so.
+They may also consider whether a school compost operation for organic waste is beneficial and practical.

 11. Consider Periodic Volunteer Litter Pickups Around The School